American Homeowner Preservation: Inception

 American Homeowner Preservation, Inc. (AHP) was established in October 2007 as a non-profit organization focused on helping homeowners at risk of foreclosure stay in their homes.
 In May 2008, an office was opened in Cincinnati.
 In August 2008, AHP received their 501(c)(3) designation as a nonprofit from the Internal Revenue Service.
 Envisioning that AHP would be financed with tax exempt bonds, AHP sought the assistance of the Summit County Port Authority.
-In September 2008, SCPA voted unanimously to induce up to 12.5 million in bonds to fund AHP.
+In September 2008, SCPA to induce up to 12.5 million in bonds to fund AHP.
 AHP proceeded to market their program in the greater Akron region and—by year-end—close to 300 families had signed purchase contracts to sell their homes to AHP.
 However, citing concerns about the Board and backers of AHP along with a challenged bond market the bond resolution was rescinded in February 2009.
 AHP transitioned into a for-profit American Homeowner Preservation, LLC in July 2009, seeking to match investors with homeowners at risk of losing their homes.